Adrien Rabiot contract stand-off: PSG must allow player to train with the first team, says French Players Union | Goal.com

 'They have no right to exclude him' - PSG ordered to allow exiled Rabiot to train with the first team

-The National Professional Footballers' Union (UNFP) of France has called on Paris Saint-Germain to end their exclusion of Adrien Rabiot, claiming that the club's treatment is illegal and borders on "harrassment".
+The National Professional Footballers' Union (UNFP) of France has called on Paris Saint-Germain to end their exclusion of Adrien Rabiot, claiming that the club's treatment is illegal and borders on "harassment".

 Rabiot caused a stir at the end of 2018 when he declined to discuss an extension on his PSG contract, which expires in June.